Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - 1/4 cup chopped cilantro leaves

-- Heat oil in large sauté pan over medium heat.
-Add the black mustard seeds heat, stirring constantly, about one minute.
+- Heat oil in a large sauté pan over medium heat.
+Add the black mustard seeds and stir constantly for about one minute.

 - Add the spice mixture and continue to cook until the onions and carrots are soft.